Hawai‘i Marine Recreational Fishing Survey (HMRFS)

 Background

-For many residents of Hawai‘i, non-commercial fishing includes recreational and subsistence fishing, as well as perpetuating cultural values such as providing fish for friends and neighbors and for various gatherings and events.
-“Fishing tourism” is also an important part of Hawai‘i’s economy which provides fishing opportunities for visitors who book fishing charters or fish on their own accord.
+For many residents of Hawaiߵi, non-commercial fishing includes recreational and subsistence fishing, as well as perpetuating cultural values such as providing fish for friends and neighbors and for various gatherings and events.
+“Fishing tourism” is also an important part of Hawaiߵi’s economy which provides fishing opportunities for visitors who book fishing charters or fish on their own accord.
 With a steadily growing population and tourism industry, however, the impacts of fishing activities, as well as other stressors such as development, pollution, and runoff, are increasing and putting more strain on nearshore resources.
 Thus, understanding the biological impact as well as the social importance of recreational and subsistence fishing is a vital part of the management process.
 It helps decision makers develop policies that ensure quality fishing opportunities for future generations.

-How the Survey Works
+How the survey works

-Data from the FES and APAIS are then used to calculate statewide estimates of total catch and effort by species, fishing mode (shoreline or private boat), and area fished (inland, state, or federal waters).
+Data from the Access Point Angler Intercept Survey and Fishing Effort Survey are used to calculate statewide estimates of total catch and effort by species, fishing mode (shoreline or private boat), and area fished (inland, state, or federal waters).

-How will the data be used?
+How is the data used?

-• Contribute to damage assessments for oil spills, pollution, and other accidents that degrade non-commercial fisheries.
+- Contribute to damage assessments for oil spills, pollution, and other accidents that degrade non-commercial fisheries.

-• Contribute to the planning of habitat conservation and restoration strategies important to fishery resources.
+- Contribute to the planning of habitat conservation and restoration strategies important to fishery resources.

-• Help the Division of Boating and Ocean Recreation (DOBOR) forecast demands for new piers, marinas, and boat ramps, and to locate these facilities where they will be most useful.
+- Help the Division of Boating and Ocean Recreation (DOBOR) forecast demands for new piers, marinas, and boat ramps, and to locate these facilities where they will be most useful.

 How can you help?